sanjay-ks23/GraphRAG-Psychotherapist-Agent/README.md

 # Graph RAG Psychotherapy Chatbot

-A culturally-aware therapeutic chatbot for Indian children and adolescents using Graph RAG architecture with Gemma 3n E2B-it model
+A culturally-aware therapeutic chatbot for Indian children and adolescents using Graph RAG architecture with Gemma 3n E2B-it model.

 ## Overview